Gun control in China: History

 Gunpowder was invented in China more than a thousand years ago, with the first definitive written record of chemical formulae found in the mid-11th century Song dynasty military compendium Wujing Zongyao, and the very earliest possible reference dating to the Eastern Han dynasty.
 During the Ming and Qing dynasties, matchlock muskets were used in China, and the Chinese used the term "bird-gun" (鳥銃) to refer to muskets.

-Mao Zedong remarked "Political power grows out of the barrel of a gun" in 1927 and 1938, a sentiment that was maintained after winning the civil war.
-The country's strict centralized stance on gun control was officially instated in the country in 1966, and extended in 1996 when the government banned the buying, selling and transporting of firearms without official permission.
+From the founding of the People's Republic of China in 1949, until the death of Mao Zedong in 1976, policy towards firearm possession was often class-specific, with rural peasants and urban proletarians being allowed to own firearms and form militias, while those considered class-enemies, such as landlords, were disarmed entirely.
+During the cultural revolution, PLA soldiers were tasked with training militiamen with a variety of weapons, including anti-tank guns.
+One of the first formal regulations on firearms was introduced in 1957 by The Security Administration Punishment Act, which established government permission as a prerequisite for the purchase, production, and possession of firearms.
+After the end of the cultural revolution, a new, formalized legal system was established as part of Deng Xiaoping's reform and modernization efforts; in 1979, The Criminal Law of the PRC, which included further regulations on firearms, was first promulgated.
+It wasn't until 1996, one year after the Zhaodong Massacre, that civilian firearm possession and usage was further restricted to specific professions — hunters and competitive sport shooters in particular.
 According to the Chinese police, up until 2006, an underground gun-trading triangle in Southwest China fed the Chinese gun market, with guns being manufactured in Songtao and trafficked into Xiushan and Huayuan before reaching a national distribution scale.

 According to official figures, from June to September 2006 (six-month crackdown) the Chinese authorities confiscated 178,000 illegal guns, 3,900 tons of explosives, 7.77 million detonators and 4.75 million bullets.
 In 2007, a study released by the Geneva-based Graduate Institute of International and Development Studies estimated that around 40 million guns were owned by Chinese civilians, a gross over-estimation according to Chinese analysts.
 Throughout the 2000s, The Wall Street Journal noted a rise of gun popularity in China.